Introduction

 ['R', '__annotations__', '__builtins__', '__doc__', '__loader__', '__name__', '__package__', '__spec__', 'gapminder_latest_py', 'np', 'pd', 'px', 'r', 'st', 'sys']

-Great, among the present objects, we can clearly see the data (gapminder_latest_py
+Great, among the present objects, we can clearly see the data (gapminder_latest_py) or

 So, let us explore the data a bit!